cloudfoundry/docs-bosh/content/cpi-api-v3-method/create-stemcell.md

  * `image_path` [String]: Path to the stemcell image extracted from the stemcell tarball on a local filesystem.
  * `cloud_properties` [Hash]: Cloud properties hash extracted from the stemcell tarball.
  * `env` [Hash]: A random hash with a "tags" key which itself is a hash of key/value pairs.
+This is used in version 282.0.0 of the director.

 ## Result